MushroomFleet/johnsons-vibe-check/Johnsons-Vibe-Check-grounding.md

 - **The three-question sweep** — the present/present-implied/forecast tenses of the encoded reader; diagnosis lives in the gaps (§II.5).
 - **Q0 / the slate gate** — the unit of intention is the portfolio; losses can be priced-in; admissible only with a pre-settlement fingerprint (§II.6).
 - **Address vs. construction** — this instrument tests the character-as-key-for-a-demographic-lock; authenticity tests the character's truth to itself.
 Independent (§II.7).
+- **Appeal vs. reflection** — two ways to cut the key: engineered top-down (appeal, phantom-prone) vs. mirrored bottom-up (reflection, phantom-immune but scale-risky) (§II.8).
+- **The risk inversion** — data-betting *feels* safe and is phantom-prone; self-betting *feels* reckless and is the only path to an original (§II.8).
+- **Terminal niche vs. leading edge** — a reflected real lock that stays permanently small vs. one that is a latent mass; the difference is *unknowable at creation* (§II.9).
+- **Prediction by embodiment** — a maker on a leading edge samples the coming mainstream by reflecting the self, not by extrapolating data (§II.9).
+- **Data builds derivatives, reflection builds originals** — landmarks cannot be manufactured from data, which is the fossil record of old landmarks (§II.9 keystone).
+- **Landmark causal chain** — authentic reflection (controllable) × leading-edge niche (unknowable) × distribution (separate gate) (§II.9).
+- **Generativity** — the durability tell: real-locked originals spawn universes and careers; phantom-locked products are sterile (§III.5).
 - **Transmission vector** — the audience modelled as the *delivery mechanism* for the next audience; fan service as toll (§III.1).
 - **Aging-out** — an implied audience locked to one cohort, dying when it leaves; "jumping the shark" is its visible symptom (§III.2).
 - **The self-defined wheelhouse** — implied audience as a renewing contract co-authored by artist and fandom; a culture that reproduces itself (§III.3).